×

 When we asked expats and global nomads about the quality of medical care in Ecuador, they replied:

 "One important point to make that might make a difference: My Spanish is fluent so all of my conversations with doctors are in their native language, not mine.
 I never even ask if they speak English, and I don't know how many there are that do and to what degree.
 Another interesting point is more of a cultural difference.
 My wife accompanies me to all my doctor's visits and I to hers.
 We both address the issues with the doctors and are privy to their explanations.
 I find that very comforting.
 And there are times when I can't understand the doctor because of regional dialects and the ever-present masks and my wife, who speaks no English, doesn't translate, but rather paraphrases into language I can understand.
-Between the three of us clear communication usually results," explained one expat living in Cotacachi, Ecuador.
+Between the three of us clear communication usually results," said one foreigner in Cotacachi.

 "IESS (federal system) is cheapest insurance here UNLESS you came on "retirement income" visa, where it can be quite expensive (they they charge 17% of your income for the insurance).
-Almost all non-opioid prescription meds in the US are available here OTC," said one digital nomad in Cuenca.
+Almost all non-opioid prescription meds in the US are available here OTC," commented a person living in Cuenca, Ecuador.

 View More Answers